Max Hey Medal 2021

 van de Ven Mathijs, Borst Anouk M, Davies Gareth R, Hunt Emma J, Finch Adrian A (2019) Hydrothermal Alteration of Eudialyte-Hosted Critical Metal Deposits: Fluid Source and Implications for Deposit Grade.
 Minerals 2019, 9(7), 422; https://doi.org/10.3390/min9070422.

-The paper is the result of an MSc project by Mathijs van de Ven, who graduated with distinction at the VU University Amsterdam in 2018, and is currently working as an exploration geologist at RSC Mining & Mineral Exploration in New Zealand.
+The paper is the result of an MSc project by Mathijs van de Ven, co-funded by the University of St Andrews, the VU University Amsterdam and SOSRARE.
+Mathijs graduated at the VU University Amsterdam with distinction in 2018, and now works as an exploration geologist at RSC Mining & Mineral Exploration in New Zealand.

 New Ilímaussaq isotope paper in Lithos